MoldyMacaroniX/dashword.net/_src/posts/geometry-dash-slaughterhouse-top-1.md

 After Slaughterhouse reclaimed the top 1 spot after defeating Sakupen Circles, Abyss of Darkness was verified.
 Like with Sakupen Circles before, it was placed at the number 1 spot.

-However, it appears that the demonlist team learned their lesson, as it took only one month to move it below Slaughterhouse.
+However, it appears that the Demon List team learned their lesson, as it took only one month to move it below Slaughterhouse.

 # Slaughterhouse Competition: Silent Clubstep

-With the demonlist team having failed to position both Sakupen Circles and Abyss of Darkness accurately, they took their time with Silent Clubstep.
-In fact, it took an entire month for it to get placed on the demonlist!
+With the Demon List team having failed to position both Sakupen Circles and Abyss of Darkness accurately, they took their time with Silent Clubstep.
+In fact, it took an entire month for it to get placed on the Demon List!

 Fans from all around the community wanted Silent Clubstep to be number 1.
 It has a lot of legacy and for that reason, people felt it deserved the top 1 spot.
 Even I would agree.

-But, after the demonlist team got enough reliable opinions, they placed Silent Clubstep at the number 4 spot, below Slaughterhouse.
+But, after the Demon List team got enough reliable opinions, they placed Silent Clubstep at the number 4 spot, below Slaughterhouse.

 That being said, [even they admitted to not being fully sure of its placement](https://twitter.com/demonlistgd/status/1557790623276576768).